Fire safety in the home

 Download tips on fire safety in the home and at work.

-Find out how to keep you and your family safe from fire indoors and outside your home with the our fire safety advice leaflets.
+Find out how to keep you and your family safe from fire indoors and outside your home with our fire safety advice leaflet.

 In the home

 As a landlord we must fit at least one smoke alarm on each floor of the properties you rent.
 We must also fit a carbon monoxide alarm in any room with a solid fuel burner (e.g. a wood or coal burning fireplace).